WolfBoi008/Five-Nights-at-Fuckboy-s-Complete-Collection/README.md

 # Archipelago Manual - Five Nights at Fuckboy's: Complete Collection
+## Notes
+- This game's logic is made with each game's hardest difficulty in mind.
+This means Night XX for FNaFb1 and Proud for FNaFb2 and FNaFb3. **If you do not play on these difficulties, some items/checks may not exist and/or be more out of logic than possibly intended.**
+- As of making this, the latest version of the Complete Collection is Version 1.2.
+If a version happens to release after this, please let me know so that I can look into it.

 ## Five Night at Fuckboy’s (NOT YET IMPLEMENTED)
 ## Five Night at Fuckboy’s 2